natiginfo/algo-and-data/src/content/part5.md

 # Exercises

-<Note>In exercises 1,2 and 3, the computers can communicate with each other, if there is a connection between through other computers!</Note>
+<Note>In exercises 1,2 and 3, the computers can communicate with each other, if there is a connection between them through other computers!</Note>

 <Exercise title={'001 Connectivity'}>